prajwal032004/Tokenvest/README.md

 - [ ] Advanced charting tools
 - [ ] API for third-party integrations

-## 💡 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

 ## 📄 License

-This project is licensed under the TokenVest copyright License.
+This project is licensed under the TokenVest copyright License.Made and Build by Prajwal and Mahen

 **Disclaimer**: TokenVest is a demonstration project and not a real investment platform.
 It does not use real money or execute actual trades on the stock market.
 Any resemblance to real trading platforms is coincidental.